 How high-rep resistance workouts affect my blood sugar

-In general, I need to be a little more careful and watch my sugars more closely if I do high rep workouts, supersets, or a lot of compound leg exercises (like squats, deadlifts, or lunges).
+In general, I need to be a little more careful and watch my sugars more closely if I do high-rep workouts, supersets, or a lot of compound leg exercises (like squats, deadlifts, or lunges).

-These kinds of workouts will have a cardio-like (aerobic) impact on my blood sugar since my heart rate will be elevated for most of the session and I can expect my blood sugars to drop.
+These kinds of workouts will have a cardio-like (aerobic) impact on my blood sugar since my heart rate will be elevated for most of the session and I can expect my blood sugar to drop.

 How low-rep resistance workouts affect my blood sugar

 When it comes to more traditional resistance training with fewer reps (less than about 12 reps per set), the situation is a little different.
 When doing workouts like this, I sometimes see my blood sugar go up, and sometimes I don’t see much of an impact at all.
-It basically comes down to what body part I’m training.
+It comes down to what body part I’m training.

-For smaller muscle groups like arms and shoulders, my heart rate won’t usually increase that much despite the heavy weights and my blood sugar will remain stable.
+For smaller muscle groups like arms and shoulders, my heart rate won’t usually increase that much despite the heavy weights, and my blood sugar will remain stable.
 If I do heavy chest, back, or leg workouts, however, I’ll most likely see an impact on my blood sugar, and it can often be an increase.
 My body reacts in the same way as when I do an interval cardio workout.

 How to prepare for resistance training and prevent post-workout lows

 My pre-workout snack is a fairly low glycemic carb (like brown rice) and some lean protein (like chicken breast) which I eat about an hour before my workout.
-By eating a low glycemic carb plus some protein, I get enough energy for my workout without having to take a lot of insulin.
+By eating a low glycemic carb and some protein, I get enough energy for my workout without having to take a lot of insulin.

-My post-workout snack consists of a low or high glycemic carb with an easily digested protein (like fruit and a whey protein shake).
+My post-workout snack consists of a low or high-glycemic carb with an easily digested protein (like fruit and a whey protein shake).

-As mentioned, I generally reduce my insulin bolus amount for the pre- and post-workout meals by up to 50%, especially on high-rep and superset days, due to the cardiovascular (aerobic) component of the workout, which always makes my blood sugar drop.
-However, taking a bit of insulin before a resistance training workout also has the benefit that it reduces my risk of high blood sugar during the low-rep sessions.
+As mentioned, I generally reduce my insulin dose for the pre- and post-workout meals by up to 50%, especially on high-rep and superset days, due to the cardiovascular (aerobic) component of the workout, which always makes my blood sugar drop.

 How to adjust your insulin up to 36 hours after a resistance workout